|Books and Articles on Writing in the Disciplines|

 |Written by Margaret Procter, Writing Support|

-This selection of readings is intended for university faculty who want to include writing instruction in their courses, writing specialists who work alongside them, and administrators who support them.
 The works listed here demonstrate practical ways of integrating writing instruction into courses across the curriculum, and touch on the theoretical and research bases of this approach.
-For more on writing pedagogy, research, and program design, see also the Readings for Writing Specialists page.
+They are relevant to university faculty who want to include writing instruction in their courses, writing specialists who work alongside them, and administrators who support their aims.
+For more on writing pedagogy, research, and program design, see also the Resources for Writing Specialists page.

 Bean, John C. Engaging Ideas: The Professor's Guide to Integrating Writing, Critical Thinking, and Active Learning in the Classroom (2001).
 Probably the best single book on this topic.
-A thorough and stimulating guide to the theory and practice of handling student writing: covers designing tasks, helping students read difficult texts, using peer groups for feedback, handling the paper load, etc.
+A thorough and stimulating guide to the theory and practice of handling student writing: covers designing tasks, helping students read difficult texts, using peer groups for feedback, and handling the paper load.

 Bean, John C., David Carrithers, and Theresa Earenfight.
 “Transforming WAC through a discourse-based approach to university outcomes assessment.”
 WAC Journal 16 (2005): 5-21.
 Available online.
 A good example of small-scale outcomes research in a writing initiative.